-The State of Alabama is applying for \$33,981,000 (\$28,650,000 for fiscal year 2023 and \$5,331,000 in re-allocated funds) in EPA grant funding to address lead service line replacement that will be used to provide low interest financial assistance from the DWSRF program.
-No state match is required for the DWSRF BIL Lead Service Line Capitalization Grant.
+The State of Alabama is applying for \$31,398,000 (\$28,650,000 in fiscal year 2024 Capitalization Grant funding and \$2,748,000 in fiscal year 2021 rollover funding) in EPA grant funding to address lead service line replacement that will be used to provide low interest financial assistance from the DWSRF program.
+No state match is required for the DWSRF IIJA Lead Service Line Capitalization Grant.